New to the District?

-Registration & Application Process
+Registration and Application Process

-You may submit your proof of residence electronically or take it to a school or the JCPS registration site.*
+- Provide Proof of Residence: You may submit your proof of residence in Jefferson County electronically or take it to a district school or the JCPS registration site.*

-- Apply: After your address has been verified, you will be given the Activation Key to access the application.
-Once you have received the Activation Key, you may complete an elementary cluster application (required for an elementary school assignment) or a magnet application for elementary, middle or high school.
+- Apply: After your address has been verified, you’ll receive an activation key that will let you access the application for an elementary cluster (required for an elementary school assignment) or for an elementary, middle, or high school magnet school or program.

-Last modified April 27, 2015
+Last modified May 11, 2015